 Post 16 Bursary

-If, having read the details below you feel you are eligible to receive bursary support your son or daughter should contact the Advice and Guidance Team in the Student Support Centre to pick up an application form.
+If, having read the details below you feel you are eligible to receive bursary support your son or daughter should contact the Sixth Form Pastoral Team in the Student Support Centre to pick up an application form.

-Applications should be made by 3 October 2016
+Bursary A – Applications should be made by 3 October 2017

-A bursary of £1,200 per year paid in monthly installments to young people in care/care leavers and young people in receipt of income support or Universal Credit in place of Income Support in their own right.
+A bursary of £1,200 per year paid in monthly instalments to young people in care/care leavers and young people in receipt of income support or Universal Credit in place of Income Support in their own right.
 Or, In receipt of Employment and Support Allowance or Universal Credit and Disability Independence payments in their own right.
 In addition students will need to meet the general eligibility criteria outlined below.
-Students who meet these criteria will need to return their application form to Advice and Guidance in Student Support Centre with either
+Students who meet the criteria will also need to provide the following evidence with their application:

 - written confirmation from the relevant local authority of current or previous looked-after status.